-"AUM Namah Shivaya" is the most holy mantra for worshipping Lord Shiva, the Paramaathma Para-Brahman.
+"Om Namah Shivaya" is the most holy mantra for worshipping Lord Shiva, the Paramaathma Para-Brahman.
 It is known as "Sri Shiva Panchakshara Maha Mantra" (Pancha - five, Akshara - letters).
 It is the maha-mantra devoted to Lord Shiva.

-Tthe Vedas are centred around this maha-mantra.
+The Vedas are centered around this maha-mantra.

 Of the primary three Vedas (Rik, Yajur and Sama), Yajur Veda is in the centre.
 At the heart of Yajur Veda is Sri Rudram, in the 4th of the seven chapters in Yajur Thaithria Samhitai.
 At the very heart of Sri Rudram (8th prachna), in the section beginning with "Somaya cha ..
 Rudraya cha", the maha-mantra 'Namah Shivaya' shines like the Sun.
 Again, the two aksharas "Shiva" are in the heart of the text.
 The great sage Sri Kanchi Paramacharya Swamigal has cited the slokam by Sri Appaiya Dikshitar who identifies the "Shiva" in the middle of Veda as "Jeeva Rathna" (Jewel of the soul).